django-cms/django-cms/docs/how_to/menus.rst

 Now, when a page is loaded and the menu generated, your modifier will be able to inspect and modify its nodes.

-Here is an example of a simple modifier that places a Page's attribute in the corresponding ``NavigationNode``::
+Here is an example of a simple modifier that places each Page's ``changed_by`` attribute in the corresponding ``NavigationNode``::

     from menus.base import Modifier